 Read the full review: Panasonic TX-55GZ950B

 There aren't many TVs that can beat the LG C9 when it comes to picture quality, but we feel the GZ2000 has the edge.
-The 55in model is much more expensive than the LG equivalent, though, which is why it doesn't take the top spot.
+The 55in and 65in GZ2000 sets are much more expensive than their LG equivalents, though, which is why this range doesn't take the top spot.

 But the picture served up is nothing short of sensational.
 There's a crispness and three-dimensionality that other sets can't touch, while black levels and detail are a cut above the competition too.
 The icing on the cake is the brilliant sound quality.
 There's a soundbar built into the front which works with upward-firing speakers on the rear of the set to produce a wide, spacious sound with a good sense of scale.
 If money is no object, this TV deserves to be on your list.